reacherhq/check-if-email-exists/README.md

 #### 👉 Try it here: https://f57z6l2w0i.execute-api.us-east-1.amazonaws.com/dev?to_email=EMAIL

-And replace the `EMAIL` placeholder with the email you would like to verify.
+And replaAce the `EMAIL` placeholder with the email you would like to verify.

 > Note: The above operation might take up to 1 minute.